Reviews

 ShelfLife

-The reviews began with the first issue of our illustrated Bulletin ShelfLife (see its Bulletin Description), moved to include some brief notices in our first website (on Drupal).
+The tradition of RGME reviews of books, exhibitions, and other publications or events began with the first issue of our illustrated Bulletin ShelfLife (see its Bulletin Description).

 Our reviews took on new shape with the first issue of our illustrated Newsletter ShelfMarks, circulated via printed form, its representation in pdf, and in portions (or teasers) as email and blog posts.